pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

 * Set up except Belly Drum and Speed Control Status moves (+3)
   * If player outspeeds and two taps, AI is not going to set up
   * If AI is faster but you one tap it, it isn't going to set up
-  * If it set up the previous turn and is faster + can 2 tap it isn't going to set up
+  * If it set up a previous turn and is faster + can 2 tap it isn't going to set up
   * If it can kill the player it isn't going to set up
   * If it dies to secondary damage this turn AI does not set up
   * If player has opportunist / unaware it is not going to set up